Memphis Showboats: Legacy

 Despite the eventual failure of the original USFL, the success of the Showboats franchise was noticed by the NFL, indicating a viable market in Tennessee.
 Dunavant placed a bid for a Memphis team in the NFL's 1993 expansion derby; he chose not to use the Showboats name and instead partnered with Lisa Marie Presley and the estate of her father to propose the Memphis Hound Dogs.
 The Hound Dogs, one of five proposed franchises, were not chosen, as the NFL went forward with the Carolina Panthers and Jacksonville Jaguars.
 In 1997, the Houston Oilers franchise would move to Nashville, though they played their first season in Memphis, before moving to Nashville and being renamed the Tennessee Titans in 1999.

-Rodgers and general manager Steve Erhart would later emerge with the Memphis Mad Dogs, a Canadian Football League franchise that played one season in 1995; Erhart would also manage the Memphis Maniax of the original XFL in 2001.
+Rodgers and general manager Steve Ehrhart would later emerge with the Memphis Mad Dogs, a Canadian Football League franchise that played one season in 1995; Ehrhart would also manage the Memphis Maniax of the original XFL in 2001.

 The Memphis Showboats name was revived for the 2023 season of the USFL's second iteration.